Introduction

 Define Premature Junctional Complex: Key Characteristics and Clinical Significance

-A premature junctional complex (PJC) refers to an ectopic heartbeat that originates from the atrioventricular (AV) junction and occurs earlier than the next expected heartbeat.
+A Premature Junctional Complex (PJC) refers to an ectopic heartbeat that originates from the atrioventricular (AV) junction and occurs earlier than the next expected heartbeat.
 Key characteristics include:

 - QRS Complex: Typically narrow, indicating that the impulse is conducted through the normal conduction pathway.